dbgid/dbgidEVMScannerGo/README.md

 go mod download
 ```
 # Usage
-Put your file wallet.txt in file on line <b>14</b> must full path if your file outside in your current directory.
+Put your file wallet.txt in file on line <b>14</b> by using nano or vim command in your terminal. must full path if your file outside in your current directory.

 if you want this script running like a thread, you can do it by editing on line <b>99</b> just add <b>go</b> in the front of
 ```golang